-- (1) The dollar amounts reported as compensation actually paid for Michael J. Bourg, who was a principal executive officer (PEO) in 2022, and Walter W. Morrissey, who was a principal executive officer in 2021 and 2022, represent in each case the amount of compensation actually paid as computed in accordance with Item 402(v) of Regulation S-K. No amounts were added to or deducted from summary compensation table total compensation in the determination of compensation actually paid in accordance with Item 402(v) of Regulation S-K. - (2) In 2022, there were no named executive officers other than Walter W. Morrissey, who was the Company's principal executive officer until his death on December 10, 2022, and Michael J. Bourg, who was the Company's principal executive officer after Mr. Morrissey passed away on December 10, 2022.
-In 2021, Michael J. Bourg was the only named executive officer other than the principal executive officer.
+(1) The dollar amounts reported as compensation actually paid to Mr. Rizzo, who was a PEO for part of 2023, Mr. Bourg, who was a PEO for part of 2023 and 2022, and Mr. Morrissey, who was a PEO for part of 2022 and for 2021, represent in each case the amount of compensation actually paid as computed in accordance with Item 402(v) of Regulation S-K. No amounts were added to or deducted from summary compensation table total compensation in the determination of compensation actually paid in accordance with Item 402(v) of Regulation S-K.

+(2) Except for 2024, there were no named executive officers other than the PEOs shown.
+In 2024, Mr. Joel M. Brown, our Chief Financial Officer, was the only named executive officer other than the PEO.
 No amounts were added to or deducted from summary compensation table total compensation in the determination of compensation actually paid in accordance with Item 402(v) of Regulation S-K.